stevana/pipelining-with-disruptor/README.md

 In a nutshell the idea of pipelining is to break up the problem in stages and have one (or more) thread(s) per stage and then connect the stages with queues.
-For example, imagine a service where we read some request from a socket, parse it, validate, update our state and construct a respose, serialise the response and send it back over the socket.
+For example, imagine a service where we read some request from a socket, parse it, validate, update our state and construct a response, serialise the response and send it back over the socket.
 These are six distinct stages and we could create a pipeline with six CPUs/cores each working on a their own stage and feeding the output to the queue of the next stage.
 If one stage is slow we can shard the input, e.g. even requests to go to one worker and odd requests to to another thereby nearly doubling the throughput for that stage.

-One of the conclusing remarks to the previous post is that we can gain even more performace by using a better implementation of queues, e.g. the [LMAX Disruptor](https://en.wikipedia.org/wiki/Disruptor_(software)).
+One of the concluding remarks to the previous post is that we can gain even more performance by using a better implementation of queues, e.g. the [LMAX Disruptor](https://en.wikipedia.org/wiki/Disruptor_(software)).

 The Disruptor is a low-latency high-throughput queue implementation with support